doseofted/prim-rpc/README.md

 cp .env.example .env
 # Set aliases and functions, useful for project
 source source.sh
-# Start server and show all services logs
+# Start server and show all service logs
 dc-magic
 # When done, shut it all down
 dc-down